 We use your personal data for the following purposes:

-You may give us information about yourself by filling in forms on www.borderschamber.co.uk website (our site) or by corresponding with us by phone, e-mail, social media or otherwise.
+You may give us information about yourself by filling in forms on the www.borderschamber.co.uk website (our site) or by corresponding with us by phone, e-mail, social media or otherwise.
 This includes information you provide when you register to use features on our site, subscribe to our service, participate in social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
 You must expressly opt in to receiving information from us.

 More information on lawful processing can be found on the ICO website.

 Your personal data will be treated as strictly confidential.
 Subscriptions to newsletters and updates will be stored on Mailchimp and will be regularly checked for duplications and requests to unsubscribe.
-Member data will be held in spreadsheet format on private Scottish Borders Chamber of Commerce files which are only accessible by directors, the company secretary, Scottish Borders Chamber of Commerce agents and our appointed data controller.
+Member data will be held in spreadsheet format on private Scottish Borders Chamber of Commerce files which are only accessible by directors, the company secretary, Scottish Borders Chamber of Commerce agents and our appointed data manager.

 We keep your personal data for no longer than reasonably necessary.
 We only retain your data for the following purposes and use the following criteria to determine how long to retain your personal data: Term of Membership, Term of Subscription.